ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-This property is used to select a table lock manager type and it cannot be modified during the server operation.
+This property is used to choose the table lock manager type.
+This value cannot be modified while the server is running.

 0: Mutex mode